 - We may use your Personal Data to comply with legal obligations and legal process and to protect our rights, privacy, safety or property, and/or that of our affiliates, you or other third parties.

-For information about the lawful bases for processing we rely on, and the rights of individuals in the European Union (“EU”) and the United Kingdom, please see the “EU Users” section below.
+For information about the lawful bases for processing we rely on, and the rights of individuals in the European Union (“EU”) and the United Kingdom, please see the “EU and UK Users” section below.

 3. HOW WE SHARE AND DISCLOSE PERSONAL DATA